canonical/ubuntu-packaging-guide/docs/how-to/propose-changes.rst

 - in a local virtual machine (VM)
 - through a :term:`Personal Package Archive` (PPA) on Launchpad
 - in a container
-- in the ``Canonistack`` cloud environment

 For local testing, use a VM or container.
 The `autopkgtest` tool builds test images and runs the tests in an isolated environment.
 Use this method when you want to debug failures or verify changes before uploading to a PPA.
 If your testbed needs to reboot or be isolated, use a VM or container as defined in the package’s ``debian/tests/control`` file.

 You can also use PPA-based method whenever possible.
 It produces results closest to what Launchpad runs for archive packages.
 After uploading your package to a PPA and building it, you can trigger tests using the ``PPA`` tool from ``ppa-dev-tools``.
 You will need special permissions to launch these tests.
 Ask for help in the ``#ubuntu-devel`` IRC channel if needed.

-Testing in Canonistack offers the most realistic test environment, as it mirrors the infrastructure used in the Ubuntu archive.
-It requires setup and access to Canonistack.

 To learn how to set up and run these test methods, see `Running package tests <https://github.com/canonical/ubuntu-maintainers-handbook/blob/main/PackageTests.md>`_.